Unable to Locate Complete Label

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Trader Joe’s dog food is a plant-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3.5.
+Trader Joe’s is a grain-inclusive dry dog food using a moderate amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word